Nebraska Dairy Princess Candidates Sought

-Lincoln, NE – The Midwest Dairy – Nebraska Division is seeking candidates to participate in the State Dairy Princess contest scheduled Feb.
-26, 2019, at the Ramada Inn in Columbus, NE.
+The Midwest Dairy–Nebraska Division is seeking candidates to participate in the State Dairy Princess contest scheduled Feb.
+25, 2020, at the Ramada Inn in Columbus, Nebraska.
 The event is held in conjunction with the Nebraska State Dairy Convention.

 The Nebraska Dairy Princess reigns for one year as the official goodwill ambassador for the state’s dairy industry, making a variety of public appearances to help consumers understand dairy products and the responsible practices used by dairy producers.